-The concept of repentance is easy enough to understand but not so easy to do
+The concept of repentance may be easy enough to understand, but not so easy to do

 3 min read

 David now mustered the men who were with him…The king told his troops, ‘I am going out with you.’2 Samuel 18:1-2

 It may sound odd, but one of the things we can appreciate about David of the Bible is his imperfection.
 How so?
 Well, if it weren’t for David’s disastrous lapses of judgment, then folks like us would be at a real loss if and when we find ourselves in the same predicament.